b-kwizera/alu-shell/init_files_variables_and_expansions/README.md

 12-combinations - Prints all 2-letter lowercase combinations except 'oo'
 13-print_float - Prints the value of $NUM with 2 decimal places 14-decimal_to_hexadecimal - Converts $DECIMAL from base 10 to base 16
+15-rot13 - Encode/decode text with rot13 from stdin